 We understand anxiety can happen to everyone.
 It can be as simple as running late for an appointment or as debilitating as the many layers of generalized or unspecified anxiety disorder discussed in the DSM5.
 We approach anxiety with CBT, person-centered, and positive therapy.
-We understand each person’s anxiety, trauma, and stress level is as unique as the person’s.
+We understand that each person’s anxiety, trauma, and stress level is as unique as the person themselves.

-The DSM5 : A feeling of apprehension and fear, characterized by physical symptoms such as palpitations, sweating, and feelings of stress. .
+The DSM-5-TR: A feeling of apprehension and fear, characterized by physical symptoms such as palpitations, sweating, and feelings of stress.
 Excessive anxiety and worry (apprehensive expectation), occurring more days than not for at least 6 months, about several events or activities.
 Anxiety may include:

 - Having an increased heart rate.